analogweb/servlet-plugin/README.md

-Analog Web Framework
+Analog Web Frameworki Servlet Plugin
 ===============================================

-AnalogWeb is a tiny HTTP orientied framework and it operated on Servlet 3+.
+This plugin enable to run Analogweb's Route on Servlet 3+ container.